Generalized exchange: Direct (Restricted) reciprocity

 In such exchange, actors together arrange and negotiate the terms of an agreement that benefits both parties, either equally or unequally.
 This is a joint decision process, an explicit bargaining.
 Both sides of the exchange are agreed upon at the same time, and the benefits for both exchange partners are easily identified as paired contributions that form a discrete transaction.
 There agreements are strictly binding and produce the benefits agreed upon.
 Most economic exchanges (excluding fixed-price trades) as well as many other social exchanges fall under this category.

-Direct Reciprocal Exchange
+Direct reciprocal exchange

 In such exchange, actors engage in actions that benefit one another.
 Actors' contributions to the exchange are not ex-ante negotiated.
 Actors initiate exchanges without knowing whether their actions will be reciprocated ex-post.
 Such contributions are performed separately and are not known to the counterparties.
 Behaviors can be advice-giving, assistance, help, and are not subject to negotiation.
 Moreover, there is no knowledge whether or when or to what extent the other will reciprocate.
 Reciprocal transactions are distinct from pure economic exchanges and are typical in many interpersonal relationships where norms curtail the extent of explicit bargaining.

-Structural Relations
+Structural relations

 Negotiated and reciprocal exchanges create different structural relations between actors' behaviors and between their outcomes.
 Both forms of transactions alter the risk inherent in relations of mutual dependence, but in different ways.